 The Collen requires minimal heating due to its highly insulated core.
-Electric underfloor heating is included as standard in the core of all models, this is a highly efficient method of heating and will be provided by a local manufacturer.
+Radiant heating is included as standard in the core of all models, this is a highly efficient method of heating and will be provided by a local manufacturer.

 Connection will be required to sewer or septic tank, cold water supply and single phase electricity supply.
 Alternatively for off-grid version with compost toilet, photovoltaic panels will need to be located remotely to the pod.
 A battery bank can be accommodated in the design.
 Foundations to be composed of a grid of four pads - loadings can be supplied on request.
 Access board-walks and deck can be supplied to suit specifics of site.